My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 She stepped back and opened the door just enough for me to squeeze past her.

-By the time I got inside, she had already planned the whole thing — chose the casket, the hymns, and the white floral arrangements he would've hated.
+In the day that it had taken to come back home, Cheryl had already planned the whole thing: chose the casket, the hymns, and the white floral arrangements he would've hated.

-"It was easier this way," she said, like she was talking about a dentist appointment.
-"I made all the arrangements yesterday."
+"It was easier this way," she said, sliding a folder across the counter.

 The next morning, the last of the guests were barely out the door when Cheryl found me in the kitchen.